ERGO NEXT Business Insurance Review: Fast Facts

 • The Hartford: Larger or higher-risk businesses needing strong claims support

-ERGO NEXT is more affordable and easier to manage, while The Hartford offers stronger claims handling and broader coverage for complex operations
+ERGO NEXT costs less and is easier to manage.
+The Hartford offers stronger claims handling and broader coverage for complex operations.

 Depends (ERGO NEXT for price, Hartford for claims)